CALENDAR OF EVENTS:

 You play a pivotal role in your students' life and you are invited to participate in the workshop "Talking to Your Teens" on Tuesday, March 7th at 6pm, in the CT Vivian Library at MHS.
 During this event, we will be discussing barriers to communication and what to do about them.
 Again, one of the main purposes of this group is to encourage your students to communicate their needs in a productive and healthy manner.
 This will help you do the same.
 We scheduled it the week before spring break since there may be an opportunity for more communication during that time.

-Beginning February 3, students and teachers across Illinois will have an opportunity to participate in the ninth annual statewide Illinois 5Essentials Survey.
+Beginning late January students and teachers across Illinois had an opportunity to participate in the 11th annual statewide Illinois 5Essentials Survey.
 This survey is designed to generate a detailed picture of the inner workings of your child’s school.
 As a parent, this opportunity will allow you to share your thoughts on the important elements of school effectiveness in a survey about your child’s school.